 The Delaware Academy of Public Safety & Security Board of Directors chose their new board President last evening.
 This board member was not on their board before last evening and he serves on another charter school board.
-Continue reading A Christina Administrator Is The New Board President Of DE Academy Of Public Safety & Security

 The Greek-themed Delaware charter school, Odyssey, sent out a letter to parents in their area advising them they are still accepting students.
 As most involved in Delaware education know, schools get their funding based on the September 30th student count.
 Odyssey is trying to beef up those numbers to get more money.

 This is a bad idea in very bad taste.
 The window for school choice in Delaware closes in mid-January.
 As in eight months ago.
 While charters are certainly free to accept students after those dates if they have room, actively

 soliciting students after the school year has already started is lousy judgment.
 It is poaching, pure and simple.
 It is money driven, not student driven.
 But what many forget is that some charters tend to kick out high-risk students after September 30th.
 And guess what?
 Some keep the funding they received.

 On DSEA President Mike Matthews Facebook page, he brought this up yesterday.
 While he didn’t name the school, State Rep. Kim Williams said she is aware of it and did notify the Delaware Dept. of Education.
 Will the charter-friendly DOE actually address the situation or just play along to go along?